Generic Name: bisacodyl (bis-AK-oh-dil)

 - Bisacodyl suppositories is not recommended for use in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using bisacodyl suppositories while pregnant.
-It is not known if bisacodyl suppositories is found in breast milk.
-If you are or will be breast-feeding take bisacodyl suppositories, check with your doctor.
+It is not known if bisacodyl is found in breast milk.
+If you are or will be breast-feeding while taking bisacodyl suppositories, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of bisacodyl suppositories: